fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

   - Business Oriented: Optimizer would only digest SQL patterns input in *Optimizer Inputs* to suggest multiple aggregate groups consisting of mandatory dimensions.
 Cubes which follows business-oriented strategy are designed to answer known queries.

-  - Default: If you do not specify any strategy, KAP will suggest the aggregation groups and Rowkeys based on the contents in *Optimizer Inputs*.
+  - Default: If you do not specify any strategy, This product will suggest the aggregation groups and Rowkeys based on the contents in *Optimizer Inputs*.

 - *Dimensions*: dimension and the type of dimension, such as *Normal* or *Derived.*
 - *Measures*: suggest common aggregation mostly in entered SQL patterns as measures.